E1 European long distance path

 The E1 European long-distance path, or just E1 path, is one of the European long-distance paths designated by the European Ramblers' Association.
 It has a total length of some 7000 km.
-It begins in Norway at Nordkapp, and crosses the Kattegat between Sweden and Denmark by ferry.
-It passes through Denmark, Germany, and Switzerland to finish at Scapoli, Italy.
-This path was extended southwards to Sicily, in Italy in 2018.
+It begins in Norway at the North Cape (Nordkapp) in Nordkapp Municipality, it progresses to the south and crosses the Kattegat between Sweden and Denmark by ferry.
+It passes through Denmark, Germany, and Switzerland to finish at Capo Passero, Italy.
+This path was extended southwards to Sicily, in Italy, in 2018.

-Specific E1 waymarks are only seen in some locations such as at border crossings or at intersections with other paths, instead, the signs and markings of the local routes which make up the E1 are used.
+Specific E1 waymarks are only seen in some locations such as at border crossings or at intersections with other paths; otherwise, the signs and markings of the local routes which make up the E1 are used.
 The path is described here in a north to south direction, although it is waymarked in both directions.

 Norway

-During 2010–2011, the Norwegian Trekking Association created a marked hiking trail from Nordkapp to Kautokeino.
-Also following the Nordkalottleden Trail and Grensesømmen, this extended the E1 all the way to the North Cape.
-The Nordkalottleden Trail (Kautokeino-Treriksrøysa-Abisko-Sulitjelma) and Grensesømmen (Sulitjelma-Røssvatnet-Børgefjell-Gressåmoen-Sylan-Grövelsjön) cross the Norwegian-Finnish and Norwegian-Swedish border several times.
+In 2010 and 2011, the Norwegian Trekking Association created a marked hiking trail from Nordkapp to Kautokeino.
+Also following the Nordkalottruta and Grensesømmen, this extended the E1 all the way to the North Cape.
+The Nordkalottruta (Kautokeino-Treriksrøysa-Abisko-Sulitjelma) and Grensesømmen (Sulitjelma-Røssvatnet-Børgefjell-Gressåmoen-Sylan-Grövelsjön) cross the Norwegian-Finnish and Norwegian-Swedish border several times.
 The route between Nordkapp and Grövelsjön does in part go in very remote areas with very few shelters and very little service available.
-Parts of the path are unmarked so that the hikers need to find their own route.
+Parts of the path are unmarked, meaning hikers need to find their own route.